riscv-software-src/riscv-tools/README.md

 a boot loader for Linux and similar OS kernels, and `pk`, a proxy kernel that services system calls for a target-machine application by forwarding them to the host machine
-* [riscv-fesvr](https://github.com/riscv/riscv-fesvr/), the host side of
-a simulation tether that services system calls on behalf of a target machine

 Several RISC-V tools that were previously maintained through this repository have since been upstreamed to their parent projects.
 Although this repository